 Philips Smokeless Grill

-GoPro’s smallest, lightest camera yet lets you capture all your adventures — or point-of-view footage of your kid’s — with the professional quality you’ve come to expect, only better.
+GoPro’s smallest, lightest camera yet, the GoPro Hero5, lets you capture all your adventures — or point-of-view footage of your kid’s — with the professional quality you’ve come to expect, only better.
 The Hero5 shoots in 4K and has advanced stabilization and voice activation.
 That means you can strap it to your little critter, yell at it to turn on, and capture your kid’s wobbly misadventures before they disappear out of view.

 Snowe Bar Set